Pierre-Louis Binet de Marcognet: Early Empire

 In 1808 Napoleon granted Marcognet the title of Baron of the Empire.
 By 1809 he was with Ney's corps in northwest Spain, fighting in the Peninsular War.
 After trying without success to suppress the insurrection in Galicia, Ney abandoned the province in June.
 In the fall, Ney went on leave, leaving Jean Gabriel Marchand in command.
-When a Spanish army under Don Lorenzo Duke of Del Parque took a position at Tamames, Marchand rushed to engage it with 14,000 soldiers and 14 guns.
+When a Spanish army under the Duke of Del Parque took a position at Tamames, Marchand rushed to engage it with 14,000 soldiers and 14 guns.
 Del Parque arranged his 20,000 infantry, 1,500 cavalry, and 18 guns on a ridge south of the town.
 In the Battle of Tamames on 18 October 1809, the French commander sent Antoine Louis Popon de Maucune to attack the Spanish left while the 25th Light Infantry Regiment pinned the Spanish right.
 When the two efforts tied up Del Parque's troops, Marcognet's six battalions would smash through the enemy center.
 Maucune's six battalions made good progress at first, then stalled.
 At this moment, Marcognet's assault lurched forward and was soon being pounded by 12 guns.
 Mounting a steep slope, the French columns were riddled by Spanish musketry and fell into confusion.
 When the Spanish counterattacked, Marcognet's troops fled back down the ridge, prompting Marchand to bring up his reserves and call off the battle.
 French casualties in the fiasco numbered 1,400, the Spanish only 700.

 Under the overall command of François Étienne de Kellermann, the VI Corps and a dragoon division overcame Del Parque's army at the Battle of Alba de Tormes on 26 November in a lopsided victory.
 While the cavalry inflicted most of the damage, the infantry arrived in time to capture the bridge and town.
-At the time of the Siege of Ciudad Rodrigo from April to July 1810 and the subsequent Siege of Almeida from July to August, Marcognet led a brigade in Marchand's 1st Division.
+At the time of the Siege of Ciudad Rodrigo from April to July 1810 and the subsequent Siege of Almeida from July to August 1810, Marcognet led a brigade in Marchand's 1st Division.